-This page shows you how to create a serverless index.
-For guidance on pod-based indexes, see Using pods.
+This page shows you how to create a serverless index to store dense or sparse vectors.

 You can create an index using the Pinecone console.